Terrible Lie

 "Terrible Lie" is a song by the American industrial rock band Nine Inch Nails, released on the band's debut album Pretty Hate Machine.
 "Terrible Lie" is frequently regarded as one of the band's best songs, and is among the band's most commonly played songs during concerts.

-Nine Inch Nail's frontman Trent Reznor said in a 1989 interview that it was his favorite song on the album, "because of i [sic] intensity and aggression.
+Nine Inch Nails' frontman Trent Reznor said in a 1989 interview that it was his favorite song on the album, "because of i [sic] intensity and aggression.
 It's also my favorite song to perform live.
 Our shows tend to be violent and this song really fits that image."

 Background

 The song was among the first to be written and recorded for the album.
 Reznor has stated that "every drum fill on 'Terrible Lie' is lifted intact from some where.
 There are six other songs playing through that cut, recorded on tape, in and out, depending on where they worked."

 Towards the end of the song, a dissonant sound starts playing.
 Reznor said "that sound has quite an interesting history.
 It started out as a woodblock.
 I ran it through a distortion pedal, sampled it, then did my Emax trick by dropping it down a couple of octaves.
 Then I chopped off the beginning of it.
 I might also have put an envelope on it with Turbosynth.
 That's probably my favorite sound on the record."

 The Guardian, commenting on the song's lyrics, stated that "Reznor cuts a Job-like figure, ranting at a God who has turned away from him and a world going asunder – although you could easily read the lyrics as castigating the betrayed promise of postwar peace, prosperity and cohesion."